autokitteh/samples/slack/README.md

 [Slack](https://slack.com).

-The file [`program.star`](./program.star) implements multiple entry-point functions that are mapped to various Slack webhook events in the [`autokitteh.yaml`](./autokitteh.yaml) manifest file.
+The file [`program.star`](./program.star) implements multiple entry-point functions that are triggered by various Slack webhook events, which are defined in the [`autokitteh.yaml`](./autokitteh.yaml) manifest file.
 It also executes various Slack API calls.

 API details: